abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 our bodies in the material world and with the 10,000 thoughts, moods, and ideas that arise from those various forms of sense contact.
-The more we internalize and make use of the teachings on dependent origination, the more we are aware that this is merely sense contact—*phassa*.
-Sense contact gives rise to pleasant, unpleasant, and neutral feelings—this is beautiful, this is ugly, this is ordinary.
+The more we internalize and make use of the teachings on dependent origination, the more we are aware that this is merely sense contact—*phassa.* Sense contact gives rise to pleasant, unpleasant, and neutral feelings—this is beautiful, this is ugly, this is ordinary.
 From that launchpad of feeling, in the ordinary flow of our experience, *taṇhā* or craving